 Expert horticultural staff look after the lawns by irrigating, fertilising and top dressing to keep them in top condition all year long, and especially before events.
 Tree inspections and maintenance takes place and root protections zones are implemented.

 After the events, the dedicated team care for Botanic Park by aerating and de-compacting the soil.
 There may also be some turf replacement and seeding depending on the time of year and size of the event.

 Botanic Park is a heritage, cultural and environmental gem, so it’s important that the best horticultural practices are implemented in the lead-up to major events like WOMADelaide.
 Before the event opens, the Park will be in great condition but it will quickly be affected by the number of stages and structures the event requires, as well as the huge crowds this event draws.

 While everything possible is done to maintain Botanic Park, the weather can still affect the space.
-This summer of 2018-19 has been particularly harsh, with the hottest and driest January on record.
+This summer of 2018-19 was particularly harsh, with the hottest and driest January on record.
 Adelaide also experienced a very dry winter.
-These weather events prevent the lawns from being quite so resilient, but it will still be a shady green stage for world-class performances.
+These weather events prevented the lawns from being quite so resilient, but it is still a shady green location for world-class performances.

 So sit back and enjoy the show, and know that the trees, lawns and plants are in safe and caring hands when the gates close.